fhdsl/NIH_Data_Sharing/docs/01-intro.md

 - **Increased collaboration opportunity** - Having data available can encourage other researchers to expand the research in a new direction or extend it further and they may reach out to collaborate.
 - **Data Citations** - Due to the importance of data generation and sharing to the NIH, data will now be seen as research product that demonstrates a contribution to the scientific community.

-# How does the policy affect me?
+# Will this policy affect me?

+> You can refer to the [NIH overview](https://sharing.nih.gov/data-management-and-sharing-policy/about-data-management-and-sharing-policy/research-covered-under-the-data-management-sharing-policy#after) of which research will be covered by this new policy.

 <img src="resources/images/01-intro_files/figure-html//1luFoDzF6aDJEebbL6iWoJ_s8s9nQnaWLL5jghbmWdak_g16b04bd80e5_4_12.png" title="We are on the second step of the pathway - personal considerations of the policy." alt="We are on the second step of the pathway - personal considerations of the policy." width="80%" style="display: block; margin: auto;" />